English

 “If brothers and sisters are losing our jobs, we should go on strike”

-The Warren Truck worker said, “During last year’s contract the UAW wouldn’t even tell us what they really agreed to.
-It’s like a game for them.”
+During last year’s contract the UAW wouldn’t even tell us what they really agreed to.
+It’s like a game for them.

-“I think that we should strike to stop the layoffs.
+I think that we should strike to stop the layoffs.
 This company is making billions of dollars, but it is the people who are making the money.
-If brothers and sisters are losing our jobs, we should go on strike.”
+If brothers and sisters are losing our jobs, we should go on strike.

-The worker continued, “You can see that Fain and Kamala Harris are on the same page.
+You can see that Fain and Kamala Harris are on the same page.
 Many people, especially in Michigan, don’t want to vote for either party.
 They want to vote for a third party like the Socialist Equality Party.
-They’re starting to come to you because they know that the union is not going to help, they want to have a voice.”
+They’re starting to come to you because they know that the union is not going to help, they want to have a voice.

-Referring to the attempt by both Trump, the Biden administration and the UAW apparatus to scapegoat immigrants for the attacks on jobs and living standards, the Warren Truck worker said, “I tell workers immigrants are not the problem.
+I tell workers immigrants are not the problem.
 It’s not the Mexicans coming into the country that are causing the job cuts.
 Trump and the media are trying to brainwash you.
-They keep pushing this and in the end it’s the working people who pay the price.”
+They keep pushing this and in the end it’s the working people who pay the price.

 The Warren Truck layoffs follow years of threats by Stellantis management against the jobs of Warren Truck workers, blaming problems with absenteeism and quality on workers.

 It takes place as a crisis escalates within the UAW apparatus, with the court-appointed UAW monitor citing a “culture of fear and retribution” within the union leadership.
-In June, it was revealed that the monitor had launched new investigations into corruption in the UAW’s top officers, including competing claims of wrongdoing by Fain and Secretary-Treasurer Margaret Mock.
+In June, it was revealed that the monitor had launched new investigations into corruption among the UAW’s top officers, including competing claims of wrongdoing by Fain and Secretary-Treasurer Margaret Mock.

-In May Fain had removed UAW Vice President Rich Boyer as head of the union’s Stellantis department and took over the duties himself.
+In May, Fain removed UAW Vice President Rich Boyer as head of the union’s Stellantis department and took over the duties himself.
 He claimed that Boyer had not pushed back hard enough against the earlier round of job cuts.
-Boyer, for his part, asserted in a letter that Fain and his top aides were intimately involved in the contract negotiations and fully aware that Stellantis would not convert all its temps to full-time status.
+Boyer, for his part, asserted in a letter that Fain and his top aides were intimately involved in the contract negotiations and fully aware that Stellantis would not convert all of its temps to full-time status.

-All of the UAW bureaucracy is deeply implicated in the attacks now taking place and will not lift a finger to defend jobs.
+The entire UAW bureaucracy is deeply implicated in the attacks now taking place and will not lift a finger to defend jobs.
 The cuts will only be defeated by workers themselves organizing a collective response.

 Rank-and-file committees must be formed comprising the most trusted militant workers to map out a campaign of action to defend jobs.
 These committees should fight to mobilize the broadest number of autoworkers, including workers at supplier plants.
 This should be combined with the demand for new UAW elections under the control of the rank and file.